-- 5.32 There is expected to be a requirement for off-site reinforcements within the water supply network to serve proposed housing sites. - 5.33 Anglian Water have advised us there may be a requirement for an upgrade at Brigstock Water Recycling Centre (sewage treatment works) to accommodate the foul flows from new housing sites. - 5.34 There is expected to be a need for improvements to the existing sewerage network to enable the development of new sites.
-The highlighting of these potential upgrades should not be an objection to the allocation of these sites as Anglian Water will work with East Northamptonshire District Council to ensure development is brought online at the correct time.
-Upgrades are to be expected as sewers are not designed to have capacity for all future growth.
+- 5.32 There is expected to be a requirement for off-site reinforcements within the water supply network to serve proposed housing sites. - 5.33 Anglian Water have advised us there may be a requirement for an upgrade at Brigstock Water Recycling Centre (sewage treatment works) to accommodate the foul flows from new housing sites. - 5.34 The capacity of Anglian Water's existing infrastructure to accommodate further development will vary dependent upon the location and scale of the proposed development.
+The highlighting of these potential upgrades should not be an objection to the allocation of these sites as Anglian Water will work with East Northamptonshire District Coun cil to ensure development is brought online at the correct time.
+Upgrades are to be expected as sewers are not de signed to have capacity for all future growth.